JaredWilliam97/Weather-Dashboard/README.md

 In this activtiy I created a Weather Finder.
 In this project I used HTML, CSS, and Javascript.
 I have used my knowledge that I have gained in my fullstack class to complete this project.
 Along the way I had to look up how to do certain functions and watched alot of videos to figure out certain methods.

 This was a tough project for me but fun.
 I had no previous experience with jQuery but with alot of work was able to figure things out.
+Was the first time using API's also.

 I used bootstrap for the first time as well.
 I found that it was alot easier to style the page using boosttrap.
 I had to play with formatting alot inorder for it to work.